danitutu/kafka-protobuf-consumer/README.md

 Be aware that if your Kafka messages contain sensitive data then the sensitive data will be logged.

-The container doesn't require a schema.
+The container doesn't require a protobuf schema.

 &#x26A0;&#x26A0;&#x26A0; **!!!
 Make sure you understand the configuration you pass to the application.
 Misconfiguration might cause irreparable harm or irreparable damage.
 See LICENSE file and the Agreement section.**